 - Divestitures or other corporate reorganizations

 1. I engage in investment banking work that is limited to structuring private securities offerings at my firm.
 What registration(s) will I need to engage in this activity?

-Beginning October 1, 2018, you may register by passing the SIE and passing either the Series 79 exam or the Series 82 exam.
+You may register by passing the SIE and passing either the Series 79 exam or the Series 82 exam.
+To register, you will have to pass the SIE and either the Series 79 exam or the Series 82 exam.

-3. I am registered as an Investment Banking Representative (Series 79) under NASD Rule 1032(i) Limited Representative-Investment Banking.
-The rule states that persons whose activities involve “advising on or facilitating debt or equity securities offerings though a private placement or a public offering, including…marketing….” must register as an Investment Banking Representative.
+2. I am registered as an Investment Banking Representative (Series 79) under FINRA Rule 1220(b)(5) Limited Representative-Investment Banking.
+The rule states that persons whose activities involve “advising on or facilitating debt or equity securities offerings though a private placement or a public offering, including … marketing ….” must register as an Investment Banking Representative.
 Does this mean that I can engage in road show activities and direct selling efforts related to a debt or equities securities offering without obtaining any additional registrations?